smartmind-team/thanosql-docs/docs/en/getting_started/how_to_use_ThanoSQL.md

 - Delete your Workspace.

 !!! warning
-      Deleting a Workspace will permanently delete all of its data.
-This action cannot be reversed.
+      Please contact us in case your Workspace needs to be deleted.
+Your Workspace data will be permanently deleted once your request is processed.
+Be aware that this action cannot be reversed.

 ## __6.2 Log__